 Although we do not directly collect, transmit, and store personal financial information such as credit cards and other payment information, we utilize third-party payment processors who provide these services on our behalf.
 We also collect and store certain personally identifiable information provided by our sellers and buyers and other third parties with whom we transact business, such as names, email addresses, and the details of transactions.
 The collection, transmission, and storage of such information is subject to stringent legal and regulatory obligations.
 Some of our third-party service providers, such as identity verification and payment processing providers, also regularly have access to seller and buyer data.
 In an effort to protect sensitive information, we rely on a variety of security measures, including encryption and authentication technology licensed from third parties.
 However, advances in computer capabilities, increasingly sophisticated tools and methods used by hackers and cyber terrorists, new discoveries in the field of cryptography, or other developments may result in our failure or inability to adequately protect sensitive information.
+In addition, there may be scamming or phishing attempts, such as impersonating our personnel, in an effort to obtain personal information from our sellers and buyers or otherwise make inappropriate use of our online marketplace, which could expose us to liability, reduce seller and buyer satisfaction or confidence with our online marketplace, or damage our reputation.

-Our platform is vulnerable to power outages, telecommunications failures, and catastrophic events, as well as computer viruses, worms, malicious code, break-ins, phishing attacks, denial-of-service attacks, and other cyber-attacks.
+Our platform is vulnerable to power outages, telecommunications failures, and catastrophic events, as well as computer viruses, worms, malicious code, break-ins, phishing attacks, denial-of-service attacks, ransomware, and other cyber-attacks.
 Any of these incidents could lead to interruptions or shutdowns of our platform, loss of data, or unauthorized disclosure of personally identifiable or other sensitive information.
 Cyber-attacks could also result in the theft of our intellectual property.
-If we gain greater visibility, we may face a higher risk of being targeted by cyber-attacks.
+As we gain greater visibility, we may face a higher risk of being targeted by cyber-attacks.
 Advances in computer capabilities, new technological discoveries, or other developments may result in cyber-attacks becoming more sophisticated and more difficult to detect.

 Any failure or perceived failure by us to comply with our privacy policies, our privacy or data protection obligations to sellers and buyers or other third parties, or our privacy or data protection legal obligations, or any compromise of security that results in the unauthorized release or transfer of sensitive information, which may include personally identifiable information or other data, may result in governmental enforcement actions, litigation or public statements against us by consumer advocacy groups or others and could cause sellers and buyers to lose trust in us, which could have an adverse effect on our business.
+In addition to costs associated with investigating and fully disclosing a data breach, we could be subject to substantial costs to remedy the data breach, substantial monetary fines, or private claims by affected parties, and our reputation would likely be harmed.